John Semper

-John Semper Jr. is an African-American screenwriter, producer and story editor with numerous credits in animation for television.
-He has worked for miscellaneous companies as Walt Disney Studios, Warner Bros.
+John Semper Jr. is an American screenwriter, producer and story editor with numerous credits in animation for television.
+He is best known for being both producer and head writer on the television series Spider-Man: The Animated Series.

+Semper is the creative originator of the "Spider-Verse", also known as the "Spiderman Multiverse", a storyline propagated in various Spider-Man comics, television series, and films in the early 21st century.

+Education

+John Semper Jr. graduated from Harvard University in 1975 with a bachelor's degree in Visual and Environmental Studies.

+Career

+Semper has worked for miscellaneous companies as Walt Disney Studios, Warner Bros.
 Animation and Hanna-Barbera Productions during a career which has involved the development of projects for Jim Henson, George Lucas, Stan Lee, Rob Minkoff and others.

 Semper created the English-language dialogue for two of Hayao Miyazaki's anime feature films Castle in the Sky and Kiki's Delivery Service, and co-wrote the screenplay for the live-action comedy Class Act.

 During the 1990s, Semper was producer/story editor of Spider-Man: The Animated Series. which ran from 1994 to 1998.

 In 2016, he began writing a Cyborg series for DC Comics drawn by Brian Stelfreeze.

+Spider-Verse

+Semper is the first Spider-man artist to involve the storyline of the "Spider-Verse", also known as the "Spiderman Multiverse".
+The penultimate and finale episodes of his animated Spiderman series, "Spider Wars, Chapter IV: I Really, Really Hate Clones" and "Spider Wars, Chapter V: Farewell, Spider-Man", respectively, involved multiple parallel universe Spider-Man characters convening.
+This marked the first Spider-Man story involving parallel universes.
+The work later appeared in various Spider-Man comics, cartoons and films in the early 21st century, such as the Spider-Verse movie franchise, and Spider-Man: No Way Home.

 Creeporia

-Semper's most recent creation is the family comedy-horror webseries Creeporia.
+In 2014, Semper created the family comedy-horror webseries Creeporia (2014).
 The character of Creeporia was first introduced in the webseries titled Crypt of Creeporia, a live-action/animated blend of humor and horror.
 The title role in the original webseries was played by Kommerina DeYoung.